GammaFec/Gamma/README.md

 The interfaces and types should be named in PascalCase with an Capital I followd by a descriptive name, .i.e. `ICarousel`.

 ## Styled Components
 We will use Styled Components to style the app.
-We should agreed on how to name the styled components.
+We should name the styled components in PascalCase with the word "Styled" followed by a descriptive name, i.e. StyledTitle, StyledContainer, StyledButton, etc.